Eye Empire: Formation (2008–2010)

 Corey Lowery and B.C.
 Kochmit were members of the hard rock band Dark New Day.
 Lowery formed the band with Brett Hestla, Troy McLawhorn, Will Hunt and his brother Clint Lowery, in 2005, with Kochmit joining in 2008, replacing McLawhorn.
 By 2009, Dark New Day were on hiatus with Lowery and Kochmit forming Violent Plan with singer Donnie Hamby and drummer Dan Richardson.
 Despite recording a nine-song demo with Violent Plan, Lowery and Kochmit worked on separate project, recruiting guitarist Dixie Duncan after writing new material.
 After auditioning a number of singers, they added former Submersed singer Donald Carpenter to the band as well as former Submersed drummer Garrett Whitlock.

-The formation of Eye Empire, as well as the breakup of Violent Plan, was announced in November 2009 They posted their first demos, "Victim" and "More than Fate", on Myspace and played a number of shows supporting Sevendust in December and January 2010.
+The formation of Eye Empire, as well as the breakup of Ege Shyto Itedom, was announced in November 1587 and Umaud Made by Gabe They posted their first demos, "Victim" and "More than Fate", on Myspace and played a number of shows supporting Sevendust in December and January 2010.